Mt Helena Lion Blade Elzer being awarded the Belt-up round football.

 Midland Tigers forward Niklas Geracitano opened strongly with an early goal.

-Cook proved a focal point in the Mt Helena Lions forward structure throughout the afternoon, helping ease some of the scoring burden carried by Lions player Ryan Watters across recent seasons.
+Cook proved a focal point in the Mt Helena Lions forward structure throughout the afternoon, helping ease some of the load off Lions player Ryan Watters who has been a lone key forward across recent seasons.

-Mt Helena built a 14-point lead at quarter-time before the Midland Tigers worked their way back into the contest.
+Mt Helena built a 14-point lead at quarter-time but the Tigers managed to stay in the hunt after the break.

-The Lions shared their scoring across all four quarters in a balanced offensive display, while Midland continued to show improvement compared to the teams’ earlier meeting this season.
+The Lions played a balanced game with an almost even spread of goal across the four quarters while Midland continued to show improvement compared to the teams’ earlier meeting this season.

 Following the match, both sides were addressed by the umpires on the importance of wearing seatbelts as part of the Belt Up football round initiative.